flux-framework/flux-core/doc/man1/flux-shell.rst

   sets ``CUDA_VISIBLE_DEVICES`` to the GPU IDs allocated to the job.
-  *OPT* may be set to ``off`` to disable the plugin, or ``per-task`` to divide allocated GPUs among tasks launched by the shell (sets a different GPU ID or IDs for each launched task)
+  *OPT* may be set to ``off`` to disable the plugin, or ``per-task`` to divide allocated GPUs among tasks launched by the shell (sets a different GPU ID or IDs for each launched task).
+If *OPT* starts with ``map:``, then the rest of the option is a semicolon-delimited list of GPUs to assign to each task.
+See **cpu-affinity** documentation for a description of the ``map:`` list format.

 **stop-tasks-in-exec**
   Stops tasks in ``exec()`` using ``PTRACE_TRACEME``.
 Used for debugging